Fast and robust parametric and functional learning with Hybrid Genetic Optimisation (HyGO): Hybrid Optimisation with

-For objective functions $f \subset \mathbb{R}^m$ that exhibit directional gradients, losing control over the initial simplex configuration may cause it to degenerate into a lower-dimensional hyperplane $g \subset \mathbb{R}^n$ with $n < m$ (as illustrated in \autoref{fig:hyperplane}b).
+For optimisation problems defined in a parametric space of dimension $N$, the simplex can degenerate into a hyperplane of dimensionality $n<N$.
+For instance, for a two-dimensional search space, a triangle may degenerate into a line, as illustrated in \autoref{fig:hyperplane}(b).
 In such cases, the DSM operations cannot recover the missing directions of movement, resulting in inefficient search behaviour, particularly when the gradient path is nonlinear, as in spiral-shaped functions.
 To detect degeneracy, \HYGO computes the coefficient of determination $R^2$ of the last $N_f$ simplex-generated individuals relative to a hyperplane.
 If $R^2$ exceeds a user-defined threshold, indicating near-planarity, a corrective step generates a new individual orthogonal to the hyperplane, placed at a distance determined by the grid resolution in the parametric space.
 This correction restarts the DSM cycle, rebuilding the simplex with the $N+1$ best individuals to accommodate the new candidate.
 While this degeneracy correction may introduce extra individuals when the path is strongly directional, modestly increasing computational cost, it substantially enhances search robustness in complex landscapes.
+Another approach for tackling the DSM degeneracy is by maximising the simplex volume, recently proposed by \citet{wang2025rdsmrobustdownhill}.
+The authors propose a correction of the degeneracy by solving a nonlinear maximisation problem under constraints.
+The degeneracy correction we propose in this paper constitutes a practical alternative that is expected to be more efficient in high-dimensional problems in terms of computational load.